Building Modifiers

 Anatomy of a Modifier

-A modifer consists of a few parts.
+A modifier consists of a few parts.
 Let’s break it down.

 {{ variable | repeat:2 }}